Prescott College Center for Nature & Place

 Prescott College offers a several online pathways in Early Childhood Education and Early Childhood Special Education.

 Earn your B.A., post-baccalaureate certification, or M.Ed. in Early Childhood Education or Early Childhood Special Education!
 Nature- and place-based learning topics are integrated throughout courses in these programs, giving graduates a one-of-a-kind experience to bring to their teaching practice!

 Meet our staff

-Allison Houtz is a passionate, lifelong advocate for children and families.
-She’s worked in early education at large for the past 16 years, through teaching, leadership, child advocacy, parent training, and early childhood coaching.
-Allison currently serves college students and early educators as the Center Programs Coordinator and as Associate Faculty at Prescott College.
+Allison is a passionate, lifelong advocate for young children, families, and early educators.
+She’s worked in early education at large for the past 17 years, through teaching, directing, child advocacy, parent training, coaching, and higher education leadership.
+Allison currently serves students, faculty, and community members as the Experiential Education Program Coordinator within the Education Department at Prescott College.
 One of her many hats is leading the Center for Nature & Place through community building and professional development.
-She’s dedicated to bridging the gap between early education and mental health efforts in rural communities like Yavapai county.
+She’s dedicated to bridging the gap between early education and much needed family resources in rural communities like Yavapai county.
 Allison believes wholeheartedly that we have a moral obligation to not only support children, but we owe it to our community and future together.